-Why is it important Safety at work is a basic human right, and workplace conditions directly impact and influence workers as well as their families and communities.
-Keeping our people safe is a core value and an ethical responsibility for us as a company towards our employees, their families and communities.
+Safety at work is a basic human right, and workplace conditions directly impact and influence workers as well as their families and communities.

-Ambitions We want to protect our people, the environment and our business, eliminate fatalities and severe injuries, enable Maersk to be a preferred employer and provide safe and resilient products and services to our customers.
+We want to protect our people, the environment and our business, eliminate fatalities and severe injuries, enable Maersk to be a preferred employer and provide safe and resilient products and services to our customers.